DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-10-09-getting-references-before-submitting.md

         text: Request a reference
       - id: action-nudge
         text: Send a reminder email
-        caption: This page shows the date the next automated reminder will be sent, so that candidates don’t send an unnecessary reminder
+        caption: This page shows the date the next automated reminder will be sent, so that candidates do not send an unnecessary reminder
       - id: action-cancel
         text: Cancel a reference request
       - id: action-delete-request